Insiders Buying These 4 Penny Stocks - Benzinga

 Below is a look at a few recent notable insider transactions for penny stocks.
 For more, check out Benzinga's insider transactions platform.

-- The Trade: Humanigen, Inc. HGEN CEO Cameron Durrant acquired a total of 40,000 shares at an average price of $2.34.
-To acquire these shares, it cost $93.6 thousand.
+- The Trade: Velodyne Lidar, Inc. VLDR Director Virginia Boulet acquired a total of 50,000 shares at an average price of $2.17.
+To acquire these shares, it cost $11.13 thousand.

-- What’s Happening: Humanigen recently reported a FY21 net loss of $4.04 per share.
+- What’s Happening: Velodyne Lidar said Russelsheim has selected the company’s intelligent infrastructure solution for monitoring municipal truck traffic.

-- What Humanigen Does: Humanigen Inc is a biopharmaceutical company engaged in the development of proprietary monoclonal antibodies for various oncology indications and to enhance T-cell therapies, making these treatments safer and cost-effective.
+- What Velodyne Lidar Does: Velodyne Lidar Inc provides smart, powerful lidar solutions.
+It is known for its broad portfolio of lidar technologies.
+Velodyne's revolutionary sensor and software solutions provide flexibility, quality, and performance to meet the needs of a wide range of industries, including autonomous vehicles, advanced driver assistance systems (ADAS), robotics, unmanned aerial vehicles (UAV), smart cities, and security.

-- The Trade: 9 Meters Biopharma, Inc. NMTR CEO John Temperato acquired a total of 100,000 shares at an average price of $0.56.
-The insider spent around $55.59 thousand to buy those shares.
+- The Trade: Skillz Inc. SKLZ Director Leon Jerome Bruckheimer acquired a total of 101,215 shares at an average price of $2.46.
+The insider spent around $248.99 thousand to buy those shares.

-- What’s Happening: 9 Meters Biopharma recently reported a collaboration with NYU Langone Health investigating NM-102 as a potential treatment for an autoimmune disorder.
+- What’s Happening: Skillz recently reported worse-than-expected Q4 sales results and issued FY22 sales guidance below estimates.

-- What 9 Meters Biopharma Does: 9 Meters Biopharma Inc is a clinical-stage biopharmaceutical company focused on rare and unmet needs in gastroenterology.
+- What Skillz Does: Skillz Inc is a mobile game development company.
+Its platform helps developers build multi-million dollar franchises by enabling social competition in their games.

 Also check this: Insiders Buy Around $2.8M Of 3 Stocks

-- The Trade: Clover Health Investments, Corp.
-CLOV Director Chelsea Clinton acquired a total of 100,000 shares at an average price of $2.53.
-The insider spent $252.53 thousand to buy those shares.
+- The Trade: Salarius Pharmaceuticals, Inc. SLRX CEO David Arthur acquired a total of 139,488 shares at an average price of $0.39.
+The insider spent $54.54 thousand to buy those shares.

-- What’s Happening: Clover Health Investments recently reported better-than-expected Q4 sales results and issued FY22 sales guidance above estimates.
+- What’s Happening: The company is scheduled to report quarterly earnings after the closing bell today.

-- What Clover Health Investments Does: Clover Health Investments Corp is a healthcare technology company.
-It uses its proprietary technology platform to collect, structure, and analyze health and behavioral data to improve medical outcomes and lower costs for patients.
+- What Salarius Pharmaceuticals Does: Salarius Pharmaceuticals Inc is a clinical-stage biotechnology company focused on developing potential new cancer medicines for patients in need of new treatment options.

 If you are not using this trading strategy, you are leaving money on the table...